 - A description of the signs and symptoms of exposure that the employee is experiencing, if any.

 - A copy of the SDS(s).

-The Department shall obtain a written opinion from the examining physician which shall include the following:
+The department shall obtain a written opinion from the examining physician that shall include the following:

 - Any recommendation for further medical follow-up.

 - The results of the medical examination and any associated tests.

 - Any medical condition that may be revealed in the course of the examination that may place the employee at increased risk as a result of exposure to a hazardous chemical found in the workplace.

 - A statement that the employee has been informed by the physician of the results of the consultation or medical examination and any medical condition that may require further examination or treatment.